 '''

-user@cirrus:~> cat t2sharpen.pbs
+cat t2sharpen.pbs

 '''

 This is fine for small files where the text fits in a single terminal window.
-For longer files you can use the less command: less gives you the ability to scroll up and down in the specified file, e.g.
+For longer files you can use the less command: less gives you the ability to scroll up and down in the specified file.
+For example: